nolialsea/botcoin/README.md

 - Increase your daily mining bonus (see super mining, not implemented yet)

 ### Show pickaxe
 Command : `pickaxe` or `pick`
 Shows detailed description of your equiped pickaxe

 ### Show gold
 Command : `gold`
 Simply shows you how much gold you have.

 ### Show delta
 Command : `delta`
 Shows the time since the last mining.
 Use this to be sure you won't break your pickaxe.
-You can't do much if that's the case for now anyway.

 ## Planned features